ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

 {NOTE: }

 * An Elasticsearch [ETL](../../../server/ongoing-tasks/etl/basics) task _Extracts_ chosen documents
-  from RavenDB, _Transforms_ them by a user defined transformation script, and _Loads_ the documents to an Elasticsearch destination.
+  from RavenDB, _Transforms_ them by a user-defined transformation script, and _Loads_ the documents to an Elasticsearch destination.

 * You can define an Elasticsearch ETL task using [Studio](../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes)